cscart/docs/en/user_guide/addons/vendor_debt_payout/what_changed.rst

 * After the upgrade, the new add-on will have the same settings as the old one.
 Admin panels of debtors will remain blocked, but their products will not be hidden from the storefront.
 If you want to hide them, just change the add-on settings.

-What happens with the debtors accounts after the upgrade?
+What Happens with The Debtors Accounts after The Upgrade?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 After the upgrade, a debtor's admin panel will: